Sunday, July 31, 2011

 Let’s move on to Clint Eastwood’s Hereafter.
 Matt Damon plays a psychic who might really be able to communicate with the dead, Cecile de France plays a journalist who survives a near-death experience, and Frankie and George McLaren play twins who are very close until one dies in an accident.
 All these stories connect at the end, but we’re left to decide a few things.
 Is Matt Damon’s character really psychic?
 The movie is careful not to convince us that he’s not, but it could also be argued that the evidence doesn’t prove that he is.
 He doesn’t tell people anything they couldn’t have created in their own minds, and there’s the possibility that he is more telepathic than psychic.
 Mr. Eastwood and his screenwriter, Peter Morgan, leave the possibilities open.

 Christopher Nolan’s Inception is the latest and greatest example of a movie that entertains and makes you think.
-You have to; so many things are happening on so many different levels (literally), that you have to be completely mentally engaged to understand what is happening.
+You have toso many things are happening on so many different levels (literally) that you have to be completely mentally engaged to understand what is happening.
 Nolan reportedly worked on the story for ten years before making it into a movie, and it shows.
 There’s a complexity to it that is rare and exciting.
 It all boils down to a brilliant last shot that some people will find extremely frustrating, but I found to be thrilling.
 Was it all in the mind of Leonardo DiCaprio’s character, or did it really happen?
 You have no choice but to decide for yourself.
-(Of course, I do have an opinion about this and the evidence that supports my decision, but that is for another essay.)
+(Of course, I do have an opinion about this and the evidence that may support my decision, but that is for another essay.)

 Probably one of the most misunderstood “thinking” movies to come out recently is Alex Proyas’s Knowing.
 I love this movie.
 Nicolas Cage plays a man who comes upon a page of numbers that seem to predict the time and place of many disasters, leading up to the end of the world.
 His character is a college professor whose discussions of these matters with a colleague seem to be completely rooted in reality.
 The story raises many issues about predictions and patterns, but the characters actually discuss the issues!
 That in itself is impressive.
 In other “end-of-the-world” movies, the characters hardly discuss the implications of what is happening and are reduced to shouting their dialogue over special effects.